 - Kabul Airport

 - Warlords at Dubai Airport

 While the road to Arghandeh is mostly smooth, the road through the actual village is unpaved and makes for a bumpy ride.

-During my last trip, I was disappointed not to get a chance to explore the ruins of the 150 year-old fortress that my great great grandfather had built.
+During my last trip, I was disappointed not to get a chance to explore the ruins of the 150 year-old fortress that my great-great-grandfather had built.
 This time, my dad gave us a tour and described what the place looked like before it fell apart.
-A distant relative lives in the only surviving wing of the building, but he was out and the door was locked so we couldn’t go inside.
-I would have loved to go up to the balcony, which not only boasts impressive views of the beautiful scenery, but the attached room features a fireplace and the bathroom walls are lined with the original tiles.
+A distant relative lives in the only surviving wing of the building, but he was out and the door was locked, so we couldn’t go inside.
+I would have loved to go up to the balcony, which not only boasts impressive views of the beautiful scenery, but the attached room features a fireplace and a bathroom lined with the original tiles.

 We did get to spend the day in an attached building, where my dad’s cousin lives.
-He took us up to the roof, where we got to enjoy the scenery:
+He took us up to the roof, where we got to take in the scenery: